molinajuan/molinajuan/README.md

 - :telescope: I’m working as a Frontend Developer and contributing to web design and ux process for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring JS Frameworks.

 - :zap: In my free time, I study new technologies, tools, languages and philosophy.